helium/HIP/0019-third-party-manufacturers.md

 - Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)
 - Optionally, encrypted buses, potting and other anti-tampering meaures.

-Applicants wishing to manufacture Light Hotspots with packet forwarding capability-only will not need to fulfill the secured chip requirement.
+Applicants wishing to manufacture Light Hotspots with packet forwarding capability-only will not need to fulfill the secured chip requirement. **Light Hotspots participating in PoC, Witnessing, and Challenging will be subject to the ECC chip requirement.**

 Lastly, manufacturers are expected to provide: